NOUIY/aws-cdk-guide/v2/testing.md

 ------

-## Tips for tests<a name="testing_tips"></a>
+## Tips for tests<a name="testing-tips"></a>

-Remember, your tests will live just as long as the code they test, and they will be read and modified just as often\.
-Therefore, it pays to take a moment to consider how best to write them\.
+Remember, your tests will live just as long as the code they test, and they will be read and modified just as often.
+Therefore, it pays to take a moment to consider how best to write them.

-Don't copy and paste setup lines or common assertions\.
-Instead, refactor this logic into fixtures or helper functions\.
-Use good names that reflect what each test actually tests\.
+Don't copy and paste setup lines or common assertions.
+Instead, refactor this logic into fixtures or helper functions.
+Use good names that reflect what each test actually tests.

-Don't try to do too much in one test\.
-Preferably, a test should test one and only one behavior\.
-If you accidentally break that behavior, exactly one test should fail, and the name of the test should tell you what failed\.
-This is more an ideal to be striven for, however; sometimes you will unavoidably \(or inadvertently\) write tests that test more than one behavior\.
-Snapshot tests are, for reasons we've already described, especially prone to this problem, so use them sparingly\.
+Don't try to do too much in one test.
+Preferably, a test should test one and only one behavior.
+If you accidentally break that behavior, exactly one test should fail, and the name of the test should tell you what failed.
+This is more an ideal to be striven for, however; sometimes you will unavoidably (or inadvertently) write tests that test more than one behavior.
+Snapshot tests are, for reasons we've already described, especially prone to this problem, so use them sparingly.